srid/nix-config/README.md

 # My NixOS configuration

+**DEPRECATED**: See https://github.com/srid/nixos-config which uses flakes and is simple.

 ## Setup

 1. First, copy the 'srid' user config to `device`, and activate that.
 We need to do this before cloning the repo under srid's home directory.